-Where does my water come from?
+Where does my water come from? .

-Your water comes from 1 ground water source.
-One ground water source is purchased from Public Water System #NN0403005.
+Your water comes from 1 ground water source and 1 surface water source.

 Water Quality Table

 The table below lists all of the drinking water contaminants detected during the calendar year of this report.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.
 Unless otherwise noted, the data presented in this table is from testing done in the calendar year of the report.
 The EPA or the State requires monitoring for certain contaminants less than once per year because the concentrations of these contaminants do not change frequently.